lhandf/ImpBot/README.md

  - This bot polls the News API endpoint to post all new Announce posts in an appropriate channel in Discord
  - This bot polls the Gamefeed API endpoint to post all Gamefeed events in an appropriate channel in Discord

+### Welcome Message

+ - A welcome message directing new members to the rules sticky is posted when a new member joins the server

 ### Commands

  - None, at this time - the bot purely polls Imperian's APIs and posts some information in various Discord channels.